 Measures will be taken to minimise the walking distance from the centre of the terminal to the end points.
 In the first phase, the terminal will feature between 30 and 51 aircraft contact stands.
 There will be sufficient landside area for parking, GTC and other landside facilities, including offices and DGCA headquarters and hotels.
 Other developments also include a multi-storey car park, taxiways, and aprons.

 A new landside access will be created for the terminal from the south as a new road connects from the King Faisal Motorway 51 and the 7th Ring Road.
 Plans are in place to develop a new metro line connecting the airport to Kuwait City centre.

 Sustainability features of the new terminal

-The new terminal project aims to gain LEED gold certification and aim to become the world's first terminal to attain this level of environmental accreditation.
-Some of the sustainable features that will be incorporated in the terminal include the roof with a large number of photovoltaic panels that produce solar energy.
+The new terminal project aims to gain LEED gold certification and become the world’s first terminal to attain this level of environmental accreditation.
+Some of the sustainable features that will be incorporated in the terminal include a large number of photovoltaic panels that produce solar energy on the roof.
 The terminal facility also provides thermal mass.

 A $4.3bn construction contract was awarded to Turkish company Limak, making it the biggest tender awarded abroad in a single package by Turkish contractors.

 The project management contract was secured by Ineco, which has adapted triple control system (deadlines, costs and documentation) using advanced computer applications for executing the expansion project.